Sonophoto/PythonNotes/virtualenvTricks.md

 (Yes, this may make _you_ yawn, but I think this is the coolest thing since Algol.)

+Python 3.x is here to stay!
+It is definitely worth the effort to learn the up-to-date version!
+Python 3.x has more consistency in language syntax and enhanced functionality.
+Don't wait until the last minute, Python 2.7 goes EOL in less than 4 years...

 Learning both Python 2.7 and Python 3.4 is a pain.
-Naturally we want to act as if the version we are using is the actual system version without all of the hassle of typing numbers after all of our commands and the hassle of system and version conflicts with Python libraries.
+We want to work like the version we are using is the built-in system version so we don't have to add numbers to the ends of our commands.
+We also want to avoid any delays fighting with mismatched libraries our language version conflicts.

-Python 3.x is here to stay!
-It is definitely worth the effort with more consistency in language syntax and enhanced functionality.
+***Solution***

 These "Macros" make it much easier to use whichever version you wish and change from minute to minute!
-This method INCLUDES your regular installed system libraries automagiacally! ***Or*** lets you use a bare environment and only add what you want at the moment...
+This method INCLUDES your regular installed system libraries automagiacally! ***Or*** it lets you use a bare environment and only add libraries that you need for the task at hand.
-                                        ...and change your mind later!

-             It Unixishy!    (hard to type, easy to forget, utterly cryptic...)
+             It Unixishy!    (hard to type, easy to forget, utterly cryptic ...lulz)

 ***In my home directory I created four virtualenv directories:***

-_Note the_ ***'g'*** _on the end of these directory names and prompt strings!_

       virtualenv --system-site-packages --prompt="VIRTUAL-34g " --python=/usr/bin/python3.4 ~/.v34g/
       virtualenv --system-site-packages --prompt="VIRTUAL-27g " --python=/usr/bin/python2.7 ~/.v27g/

-_Note there is_ ***NO*** 'g' _on the end of these directory names and prompt strings!_

       virtualenv --prompt="VIRTUAL-34 " --python=/usr/bin/python3.4 ~/.v34/
       virtualenv --prompt="VIRTUAL-27 " --python=/usr/bin/python2.7 ~/.v27/

 ***Next we create links***